Wētā have been in New Zealand for around 190 million years. Do they live on school grounds? And if so, what do they eat at mealtime?

 Technology has changed the way we understand species and species diversity and how we make conservation decisions.

-By using traditional methods – a microscope, for example – it is possible to find seeds in wētā poo.
+By using traditional methods – a microscope19, for example – it is possible to find seeds in wētā poo.
 This shows what fruits the wētā ate, but wētā eat more than seeds – they also eat leaves and small insects.
 DNA analysis can identify exactly what foods wētā have eaten.

 Wētā and conservation science